Meet the Career Center

 Email: [email protected]

-Emma joined the GW Law Career Center in August 2022.
-As the Office Manager, Emma manages the Operations Team, spearheads onboarding of new employees, coordinates event logistics, processes expenses, drafts the Career Center newsletters, and assists in monitoring the Career Center's website and social media accounts.
+Emma joined the Career Center in 2022.
+As the Department Operations Lead, Emma manages front desk operations, facilitates onboarding of new employees, coordinates event logistics, processes expenses, drafts the Career Center newsletters, and monitors the Career Center's website and marketing initiatives.

-Prior to joining GW Law, she held administrative and customer service positions in academia and small business.
-Emma is currently enrolled in the Master's in Museum Studies Program at The George Washington University's Corcoran School, and she received her BA in History at the University of Maryland, College Park.
-During her time at Maryland, she interned at the National Archives and Records Administration II, where she helped catalog research files and create digital finding aids.
+Before joining GW Law, she held administrative positions in academia and small business.
+Emma graduated from the University of Maryland with her B.A. in History and is currently pursuing her M.A. in Museum Studies at The George Washington University Corcoran School of Arts & Design.
+During her time at UMD, she interned at the National Archives and Records Administration II, where she catalogued research files and created digital finding aids.

 Liza Ramirez